H-M-H/Weylus/Readme.md

 nvidia-cuda-dev pkg-config libdrm-dev libpango1.0-dev libgstreamer1.0-dev \
 libgstreamer-plugins-base1.0-dev libdbus-1-dev
 ```
-Note that building for the first time may take a while as ffmpeg needs to be build.
-On windows only
+Note that building for the first time may take a while as by default ffmpeg needs to be build.
+On
-msvc is supported as C compiler.
+Windows only msvc is supported as C compiler; it is, however, possible to cross compile on Linux for
+Windows using minGW.

-In case you do not want to build ffmpeg and libx264 via the supplied build script you have to create
+In case you do not want to build ffmpeg and libx264 via the supplied build script you can create the
-the directory `deps/dist` yourself and copy static ffmpeg libraries built with support for libx264
+directory `deps/dist` yourself and copy static ffmpeg libraries built with support for libx264 and a
-and a static version of libx264 into `deps/dist/lib`.
-Additional `deps/dist/include` needs to be
+static version of libx264 into `deps/dist/lib`.
+Additional `deps/dist/include` needs to be filled
-filled with ffmpeg's include header files.
-The build script will only try to build ffmpeg if the
+with ffmpeg's include header files.
+For hardware acceleration to work ffmpeg needs to be built with
+additional flags depending on your OS: Consult the variable `FFMPEG_EXTRA_ARGS` in `deps/build.sh`
+for details.
+Furthermore, for VAAPI on Linux a static version of libva is required as well.

-directory `deps/dist` does not exist.
+The build script will only try to build ffmpeg if the directory `deps/dist` does not exist.

+Alternatively passing `--features ffmpeg-system` to cargo will build Weylus using the system's
+version of ffmpeg.
+This is disabled by default for compatibility reasons, on newer systems this
+should not pose a problem and using the system libraries is advised.

 ### Docker
 It is also possible to build the Linux version inside a docker container.
 The Dockerfile used is